 The Right rule aligns the drawings with the right side of the alignment rectangle.
 Harmony scales the drawings to match their heights to the alignment rectangle of the scene.

-The Top rule aligns with drawings with the top of the alignment rectangle.
-Toon Boom Animate scales the drawings to match their widths to the width of the alignment rectangle of the scene.
+drawings to match their widths to the width of the alignment rectangle of the scene.